AdobeDocs/experience-cloud.en/help/recommendations-in-a-website/use-cases/concepts.md

 ![55](../images/image55.png)

-> **Tip:** You can also create custom audiences here based on any profile attribute by using the + Create Audience link.
+> [!TIP] You can also create custom audiences here based on any profile attribute by using the + Create Audience link.
 More information on audiences is available at <https://docs.adobe.com/content/help/en/target/using/audiences/target.html>.

 Observe that the selected **Audience** for the activity has been changed to **YOURNUMBER Repeat Visitors**.
 Click **Save & Close**.